gmac/sass-thematic/README.md

 * **`templateOpen`**: The opening token for interpolation fields.
 Uses ERB-style `<%=` by default.

 * **`templateClose`**: The closing token for interpolation fields.
 Uses ERB-style `%>` by default.

+## Sass dependency

+You may select your own `node-sass` version to install as a peer dependency; Sass Thematic and has been designed to work with versions 2.x and 3.x.

+The actual `node-sass` compiler is only used for rendering theme CSS and templates.
+All AST assembly and tree parsing is performed by other tools.

 ## Pruning